Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Dynamic Time Warping in Subquadratic Time

 We define a {\em staircase path} $P$ on a $g \times g$ matrix $D_{i,j}$ as a sequence of positions from $[g]\times [g]$ that form a monotone staircase structure, starting from a cell on the left or bottom boundary and ending at the right or top boundary, so that each subsequent position is immediately either to the right, above, or above-right of the previous one.
-Formally, by enumerating the path positions as $P(0), \ldots, P(t^*)$, we have $P(t+1) \in \{ P(t) + (0,1), P(t) + (1,0), P(t) + (1,1) \} $, for each $t = 0,\ldots, t^* -1$.
-The path starts at some point $P(0)= (\cdot ,1)$ or $(1, \cdot)$, which lies on either the left or the bottom boundary, and ends at some $t^*$ (not necessarily the first such index) for which $P(t^*) = (\cdot, g)$ or $(g, \cdot)$; that is, $P$ ends on either the right or the top boundary.
+Formally, by enumerating the path positions as $P(0), \ldots, P(t^*)$, we have $P(t+1) \in \{ P(t) + (0,1), P(t) + (1,0), P(t) + (1,1) \} $, for each $t \in \{0,\ldots, t^* -1\}$.
+The path starts at some point $P(0)= (\cdot ,1)$ or $(1, \cdot)$, and ends at some $t^*$ (not necessarily the first such index) for which $P(t^*) = (\cdot, g)$ or $(g, \cdot)$.
 Note that $t^*$ can have any value in $[2g-2]$.
-The number of possible monotone staircase paths in a box $D_{i,j}$ is bounded by $3^{2g-1}$, as is easily checked.\footnote{Each staircase path can be encoded by its first position, followed by the sequence of its at most $2g-1$ moves, where each move is in one of the directions up/right/up-right.} To simplify the notation we upper bound this quantity by $3^{2g}$.
+The number of possible monotone staircase paths in a box $D_{i,j}$ is trivially bounded by $O(g^2 3^{2g-2})$, and the following more careful reasoning improves this bound to $O(3^{2g})$.
+Each staircase path can be encoded by its first position, followed by its sequence of moves, where each move is in one of the directions up/right/up-right.
+Thus, the number of staircase paths that start at some position $(r,1)$ (resp. $(1,r)$) at the left (resp. bottom) boundary is bounded by $3^{2g-1-r}$.
+Thus, the total number of staircase paths that start at the left or the bottom boundary is bounded by

 We define the {\em cost} of a staircase path $P$ in a box $D_{i,j}$ by